John Podhoretz: Iraq War

 Podhoretz has supported the Iraq War from its inception until its conclusion.
-In a July 25, 2006 column for the New York Post that discussed the Israel-Lebanon conflict, Podhoretz advocated a more Machiavellian policy in Iraq, writing: "What if the tactical mistake we made in Iraq was that we didn't kill enough Sunnis in the early going to intimidate them and make them so afraid of us they would go along with anything?
+In a July 25, 2006, New York Post column about the Israel-Lebanon conflict, he advocated a more Machiavellian policy in Iraq, writing: "What if the tactical mistake we made in Iraq was that we didn't kill enough Sunnis in the early going to intimidate them and make them so afraid of us they would go along with anything?
 Wasn't the survival of Sunni men between the ages of 15 and 35 the reason there was an insurgency and the basic cause of the sectarian violence now?"
 In a December 2006 column, he wrote, "The most common cliché about the war in Iraq is now this: We didn't have a plan, and now everything is in chaos...
 This is entirely wrong.
 We did have a plan—the problem is that the plan didn't work...
 We thought a political process inside Iraq would make a military push toward victory against a tripartite foe—Saddamist remnants, foreign terrorists and anti-American Shiites—unnecessary...
 The only plan that will work is a plan to face the tripartite enemy—the Saddamists, the foreign terrorists and the Shiite sectarians—and bring them to heel.
 Kill as many bad guys as we can, with as many troops as we can muster."

 Immigration

 In disagreement with several writers at National Review and conservatives in general, Podhoretz has aggressively favored a more open immigration policy for the United States.
 He wrote: "I said merely what I feel deeply—which is that, as a Jew, I have great difficulty supporting a blanket policy of immigration restriction because of what happened to the Jewish people after 1924 and the unwillingness of the United States to take Jews in."
 Podhoretz was generally supportive of President Bush's proposals for a guest worker program and a path to citizenship for certain illegal immigrants in the U.S.

-In November 2007, comments on Commentary's blog "Contentions", Podhoretz attacked his former colleague at National Review Online, Mark Krikorian, for what Podhoretz called a "vision of a walled-off America primarily under threat from border-crossing immigrants."
+In November 2007 comments on Commentary's blog "Contentions", Podhoretz attacked his former National Review Online colleague Mark Krikorian for what Podhoretz called a "vision of a walled-off America primarily under threat from border-crossing immigrants."
 Podhoretz attempted to connect Krikorian's stance on immigration to an isolationist foreign policy.
-In response, Krikorian called Podhoretz a "pedantic bore" who had no "actual arguments" against Krikorian's position on immigration.
+In response, Krikorian called Podhoretz a "pedantic bore" who had no "actual arguments" against Krikorian's position.